-History of Chocolate Covered Cashew Nut Day
+History of Chocolate Covered Cashews Day

 The history of the Chocolate Covered Cashew is the culmination of the history of two foods and how they crossed miles and ages to come together.
-The first is the Cashew, a delicious nut that grows in an odd configuration on a tree that was originally native to Brazil (no, this isn’t the Brazil nut, that’s something different).
+The first is the cashew, a delicious nut that grows in an odd configuration on a tree that was originally native to Brazil (no, this isn’t the Brazil nut, that’s something different).

 Crazy about chocolate?
 We think you'll like these...